jasonmccreary/blog-posts/2011-12-10-installing-node-js-npm-redis-mac-os-x.md

 ---
 ***Update:** [node.js][1] now has a package installer for Mac OS X which includes node and npm.
 Unless you need to install node or npm by hand, I suggest downloading the package installer.*

-I&rsquo;ve been wanting to mess with [I/O Docs][2] for some time now.
+I've been wanting to mess with [I/O Docs][2] for some time now.
 I/O Docs requires [node.js][3], [npm][4], and [redis][5].
 I hear the buzz around these technologies, but I have yet to use them.
 Although I found [several posts][6] and a [package][7] for installing node.js and npm on Mac OS X, each had issues.
 Mac OS X runs atop BSD Unix.
 So, while potentially intimidating, you can install all these yourself by running commands within Terminal.

 ## Installing node.js